shadowwarior5/shadowwarrior/src/pages/index.md

     component: HeroBlock
     type: heroblock
     content: >-
      Excited to see you here!
-In my blog I mostly talk about things that interest me, like Web development, React, HTML5 and share of pet projects I am working on.
+In my blog I mostly talk about things that interest me, like Web development, React, HTML5 and share some of my pet projects I am working on.
 I will be very happy if you'll find something useful for you!

   - section_id: about
     component: ContentBlock